Starring: Roman Griffin Davis, Taika Waititi, Scarlett Johansson, Sam Rockwell, Rebel Wilson, Thomasin McKenzie

 The director seems to make a statement with Jojo Rabbit: yes, let’s laugh

 at these supremacists, let’s belittle their legacy and trample their ideology.
-But the tragedies of the time are inescapable, they
+But, in the same chuckled breath, the tragedies of the time are inescapable; they

 can’t be ignored.
-It’s a rare and risky balance with which Waititi, unlike many filmmakers, manages to make into a strange little triumph.
+It’s a rare and risky balance with which Waititi, unlike many similar filmmakers, engenders a strange little triumph.

 |What||Jojo Rabbit review|